Tennessee State Route 72

 State Route 72 (SR 72) is a 43.3 mi state highway in the eastern portion of U.S. state of Tennessee.
 It travels through the towns of Vonore and Loudon.
+Although the entire highway travels within the Tennessee River and Little Tennessee River watersheds, respectively, it crosses the Litttle Tennessee once over Tellico Lake in Vonore.

 Route description

 Roane County

 SR 72 begins in Roane County at an intersection with SR 58 just east of Midway.
 It then goes east as a narrow, curvy, 2-lane highway as it goes through Midway and then some mountains before entering Paint Rock and having a junction with SR 322, a loop route through Sweetwater.
 It stays curvy as it crosses more mountains and enters Loudon County.

 Loudon County

 It then begins paralleling the Tennessee River as it enters Loudon, and finally leaves the mountains and curves behind.
 SR 72 then has an interchange with I-75 before going through Loudon's main business district and having a junction with US 11/SR 2.
-It then bypasses downtown to the south before leaving Loudon and the Tennessee River to turn and go southeast.
-After that, it goes through farmland and has an intersection with SR 444 (Tellico Parkway), which provides access to Tellico Village, Tellico Lake, and Lenoir City.
+It then bypasses downtown to the south before leaving Loudon and the Tennessee River to turn and go southeast, entering the Little Tennessee River watershed.
+SR 72 continues southeast through farmland, leading to an intersection with SR 444 (Tellico Parkway), which provides access to Tellico Village, Tellico Lake, and Lenoir City.